weex/docker-diaspora/README.md

 We need a Nginx container to server the uploads and assets, as Unicorn doesn't do it.

-Here is an example Nginx vhost:
+Here is the example Nginx vhost configuration file with no SSL support:

 ```nginx
 server {